shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/troubleshooting-invalid-users.md

 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Troubleshooting Invalid Users
+# Digital Platform API - Troubleshooting invalid users

 To minimize the incidence of invalid users, drop the user sync pixel more frequently and expire old users out of your database after a period of inactivity.